mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ### GRIPS, TETHERS AND ENCUMBRANCE

 Magnetic grips greatly reduce the risk of tumbling away from a target, especially when working on a starship hull or on the surface of a rock where grips can work.
-However, Dexterity is compromised for the purposes of moving: reduce the speed of a character to 1 metre for combat round purposes.
+However, Dexterity is compromised for the purposes of moving: reduce the speed of a character to 1 meter for combat round purposes.

 Tether lines do not impede movement or speed, but they do impede range.
-A standard tether is anchored to a spool or winch and can be anything up to 1,000 metres in length.
+A standard tether is anchored to a spool or winch and can be anything up to 1,000 meters in length.

 If a character is not wearing a vac suit or battledress he is considered to be unencumbered and this is an advantage to control; some high TL vacc suits are tailored to minimise encumbrance issues
 (TL10+, and +50% to the standard vac suit cost.
 The DM for being unencumbered is +1 when wearing such a vacc suit).